oipwg/oip-react/src/components/AudioPlayer/AudioPlayer.md

 ;<AudioPlayerExample />
 ```
 ### Change Example
-When the Artifact File is rendered but has multiple within the Artifact (Album, Playlist, etc...) you are able to switch between each one that is displayed by switching out the file that is to be rendered in the state.
+When the Artifact is accessed but has multiple files within (Album, Playlist) you are able to switch by swapping out the file that is to be rendered in the state.
+In this example, the second song within the album is being loaded once the Next Song button is clicked.

 ```js
 const { Index } = require('oip-index')